 Description and Biology

 Oriental beetles, Anomala orientalis, are about ½ inch long and are oval in top view.
 They range in color from solid black to mottled black and brown, to almost completely unmarked pale brown.
 The eggs are small and spherical.
 Oriental beetle grubs are almost identical to those of Japanese beetles, that is, C-shaped white grubs that grow to almost ¾ inch long.
 However they can be distinguished by parallel rows of setae on the raster visible only with a hand lens.
 Adults begin to emerge mid June (shortly before Japanese beetles emerge) and may continue to emerge into September.
 They feed and mate after emergence.
 After mating, females burrow 2 to 4 inches into the soil and lay eggs.
-Females enter the soil several and lay several eggs each time.
-Females prefer well watered, but dryer sites are also infested.
+Females enter the soil several times and lay several eggs each time.
+Females prefer well watered soils, but dryer sites are also infested.
 Eggs cannot develop in extremely dry soil.
-This beetle flies in the evening with peak activity between 7:00 and 11:00 PM with a maximum around 9:00.
+This beetle flies in the evening with peak activity between 7:00 and 11:00 PM (maximum around 9:00).
 The majority of adult emergence takes place in July.
-By late July, grubs actively feed on soil organic matter and plant roots.
-Newly hatched grubs feed on fine rootlets of turfgrasses as well as dead organic matter.
-Grubs molt twice as they grow during the summer and are found in the top 2 inches of the soil profile.
+By late July, grubs have hatched and actively feed on fine rootlets of turfgrasses as well as dead organic matter in the top 2 inches of the soil profile.
+Grubs molt twice as they grow during the summer.
 As soils cool in the fall, the grubs dig down further to spend the winter.
 As soils warm the following spring, the grubs ascend to feed for 4 or 5 weeks.
 Grubs then tunnel downward to pupate in a cell.
 Sometime later, a new generation of adult beetles emerges from the soil to continue their wheel of existence.

 Host Plants

-Adults can cause minor damage to most flowering plants, but are particularly attracted to daisies. roses, hollyhock, phlox, and petunias.
-Grubs sometimes cause seriously damage roots of annual and perennial grasses as well as fully grown nursery stock and even containerized plants.
+Adults usually cause minor damage to most flowering plants, and are particularly attracted to daisies, roses, hollyhock, phlox, and petunias.
+Grubs sometimes seriously damage roots of annual and perennial grasses as well as fully grown nursery stock (even containerized plants).

 Residential Recommendations